 In 2011, the Program will offer a production incentive to contractors who satisfactorily complete work on homes at Tier 2 or 3 of the Program.
-Satisfactory completion includes meeting program guidelines for quality work as well as health and safety issues.
+Satisfactory completion includes meeting program guidelines for quality work as well as addressing any health and safety issues.

 The contractor production incentive will be \$500 per Tier 2 or 3 completion.
 If a job is selected for inspection, it must pass the first inspection in order for the contractor to receive the full \$500 incentive.
-If that job fails the first inspection, the total production incentive for the contractor will be \$250.
-If the job fails a second inspection, the project will not be eligible for a production incentive and the Program will not approve any Work Scope applications from that contractor until the issue for which they failed the inspection has been addressed (unless there are circumstances which would prevent contractors from addressing those).
+If that job fails the first inspection, the total production incentive for the contractor will be \$250 for that project.
+If the job fails a second inspection, the project will not be eligible for a production incentive and the contractor will be locked out of Auto Proceed until the issue for which they failed the inspection has been addressed (unless there are circumstances which would prevent contractors from addressing those).

 For contractors that are new to the Program, the penalty for a failed inspection will not apply for the first ten consecutive inspections.
-After ten inspections, the same rule will apply regardless of whether the contractor has performed adequately to warrant a decreased inspection rate.
+After ten inspections are complete, the same rule will apply regardless of whether the contractor has performed adequately to warrant a decreased inspection rate.